 Michael Weber joined Chicago Booth in 2014 as an Assistant Professor of Finance.
-He is also a faculty research fellow at the National Bureau of Economic Research, a member of the Macro Finance Society, and a research affiliate at the CES-ifo Research Network.
+He is also a faculty research fellow at the National Bureau of Economic Research in the Monetary Economics and Asset Pricing groups, a member of the Macro Finance Society, and a research affiliate at the CESifo Research Network.
 His research interests include asset pricing, macroeconomics, international finance, and household finance.
 His work on downside risk in currency markets and other asset classes earned the 2013 AQR Insight Award.
 He has published in leading economics and finance journals such as the American Economic Review and the Journal of Financial Economics.

 Weber frequently presents his research at major international conferences such as the American Economic Association or the NBER Summer Institute.
 His research was covered by The Economist, Die Welt, La Stampa, Haaretz, among others.

-His dissertation was awarded the Top Finance Graduate Award 2014, the WFA Cubist Systematic Strategies PhD Award for Outstanding Research, the UBS Best Conference Paper Prize at the EFA Annual Meeting 2014, the 2014 EFA Best Doctoral Student Conference Paper Prize, the Best Finance PhD Award in Honor of Prof. Greenbaum 2013 (Finalist), and the Best PhD Student Paper Award, FMA European Conference 2014.
+His research was awarded the 2017 Chakoozian Endowed Risk Management Prize, 2016 ECB Lamfalussy Research Fellowship, 2016 Center for Financial Research Best Paper Award, the Top Finance Graduate Award 2014, the WFA Cubist Systematic Strategies PhD Award for Outstanding Research, the UBS Best Conference Paper Prize at the EFA Annual Meeting 2014, the 2014 EFA Best Doctoral Student Conference Paper Prize, the Best Finance PhD Award in Honor of Prof. Greenbaum 2013 (Finalist), and the Best PhD Student Paper Award, FMA European Conference 2014.